jonasjberg/autonameow/notes/ideas.md

 Ideas and Notes
 ===============
-Various ideas and possible features.
+Various ideas on possible upcoming features and changes to `autonameow`.

 Field Candidates